 Seva begins working in Cambodia with the Battambang Ophthalmic Care Centre (Seva Canada begins funding in 2009).

-Meanwhile in Nepal, Seva and the Lumbini Eye Care Program develop primary eye care centres in isolated areas outside of the Lumbini Zone, Nepal.
+Meanwhile in Nepal, Seva and the Lumbini Eye Care Program develop Community Eye Centres in isolated areas outside of the Lumbini Zone, Nepal.

 Seva develops a Gender and Eye Care working group with its partners to increase service uptake for women.